MargiPandya27/Image_to_TurtleGraphics/README.md

 - Enable GPU acceleration for ControlNet features
 - Adjust iteration count based on complexity needs

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Google Gemini for AI-powered code generation
-- ControlNet framework for advanced image processing
-- Python Turtle Graphics for drawing capabilities
-- Pillow and GhostScript for image processing

-## Support

-For issues and questions:
-- Open an issue on GitHub
-- Check the troubleshooting section
-- Review the code comments for implementation details

----

 **Note**: This system works best with simple, well-defined images of flowers only.
 Complex photographs of other objects may require multiple iterations or manual adjustments for optimal results.